Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 This reaction is completely understandable.

 After an autism diagnosis, this report is often one of the first detailed documents families receive.
 It’s full of unfamiliar terms, scores, and recommendations that can feel hard to interpret.
-But it’s crucial to understand that this report is designed to guide support for your child, not to label them.
+But it’s important to understand that this report is intended to guide support for your child, not to label them.

-In simple terms, your behavioral assessment ABA report helps identify your child’s strengths, areas where they may need support, and how an ABA therapy program can help them build important skills.
+In simple terms, your behavioral assessment ABA report helps identify your child’s strengths, areas where they may need support, and how an ABA therapy program may help them build important skills.

 In this guide, we’ll walk you through: